Insurance after divorce is an area that many people don’t consider when they are going through this difficult life change.

 I’m not trying to be negative here, but this is the financial reality.
 So, your young drivers are going to add risk to both of you.
 That risk is going to bring with it additional costs.
 How the cost will be shared is no small issue.

 Kids have a lot of stuff too.
 The custody of children is usually split between the parents in some manner.
 It usually ends up with the kids having “stuff” at both homes.

 So, in theft, fire, or other home insurance claim that “stuff” needs to be accounted for.

 There is also that awkward situation people find themselves in who are friends with the both of you.
 Usually, your friends and his friends will show their support by choosing sides.

 But there are others that you work with that will have to navigate this new relationship too, like your insurance agent…

 Divorces are not always a cordial situation with an open, clear dialog.
 I can tell you, that this often puts your insurance agent in an awkward situation.
 We are not in a position to play favorites or choose sides, regardless of personal feelings.

 The insurance policy is a contract between the insurance company and the insured (the two spouses, in this case).
 When your relationship splits up, new contracts have to be put together to protect your new situation and risks.

 A divorce doesn’t necessarily mean one of you needs to get a new insurance company or agency to work with.
 If you have a good relationship with your company or agent, there is no reason to think it can’t continue.
 But if you were not involved in choosing your insurance agent, and you haven’t met with them to discuss your needs, I would strongly encourage it now.

-I have helped numerous clients navigate their insurance changes through divorce.
+I have helped numerous clients navigate their insurance changes through a divorce.
 The professional advice I give them is not based on emotion, nor should it be.
 You’re in a vulnerable phase of life and your insurance, at many levels, is more important in these times than most others.